 Worse, the movie has an abhorrent, occult and pagan worldview with extreme, graphic violence and no redeeming resolution.
 The movie also contains strong foul language, which is even more disturbing because it comes from young characters, namely the bullies at Owen’s school.
 There is also some unsettling salacious content, including a scene where Owen watches his neighbors through his telescope as they kiss and begin to undress and brief explicit budity.
 Overall, this movie is dramatically unfulfilling as well as abhorrent.

+LET ME IN is a ham-fisted remake of an artsy Swedish horror movie.
+The story follows a 12-year-old boy named Owen, a lonely social outcast who gets bullied at school.
+One day, Abby, a strange young girl who never wears shoes, and a dark, brooding man Owen assumes is Abby’s father, move next door.
+As he and Abby grow closer, Owen learns Abby is actually a vampire.
+He also learns that the dark, brooding man is not Abby’s father, but kills people and drains their blood so Abby might feed on a nightly basis.
 LET ME IN is a bizarre, twisted, abhorrent movie that moves slowly and brings no entertainment satisfaction.
 It is billed as a horror film, but the violence is gory with no real fright-factor.
 Also, the characters are unlikeable.
 Worse, the movie has an abhorrent, occult and pagan worldview with extreme, graphic violence and no redeeming resolution.
 The movie also contains strong foul language, brief explicit nudity and other salacious content.
 Finally, Owen’s mother is overtly religious yet deeply broken.
 Thus, the movie shows Christianity to be ineffectual.
 LET ME IN is dramatically unfulfilling as well as abhorrent.